Lakers Rumors: Latest on Carmelo Anthony, Lonzo Ball and More

 While the rumblings make it sound like the Lakers expect Ball to be back by the beginning of the 2018-19 regular season, this isn't what a team should want to hear from its 20-year-old point guard who averaged 10.2 points, 7.2 assists and 6.9 rebounds per game over the course of his debut season.

-There are layers here too.
+There are layers here, too.

 ESPN.com's Adrian Wojnarowski reported after the Rondo signing it could be viewed as a "message" to Ball after the odd timing of the leak concerning his knee injury.

 Message or not, a source has since told The Ringer's Bill Oram that Ball is "ready to compete" with Rondo.

 Given Ball's court vision and ability to get teammates involved, it's hard to imagine the Lakers keep Ball away from playing time, but the thought has to at least stick in the back of the mind after this weird saga surrounding the knee issue.

 Carmelo Anthony Update